 Live data function is one of the rarest features of OBD2 scanners out there, as it’s usually found only on higher-end, professional models.
 Surprisingly, the 3160RS can display live engine management data in real-time.

 Such a feature is a game-changer as most mid-level scanners usually have fixed-time interval data updates instead of a live feed.
 Fixed data update, while being better than nothing, makes it really hard to catch momentary loss of sensor signals and other intermittent problems.
 Moreover, the INNOVA 3160RS can also record and store data for a maximum of three previously scanned vehicles.

-Freeze-frame and data recording is especially beneficial when trying to diagnose a problem that seems to come and go at will.
+Freeze-frame and data recording are especially beneficial when trying to diagnose a problem that seems to come and go at will.
 Simply plug the scan tool into the OBD2 port, start the record and save function and go for a ride.
 Once the problem occurs, the scan tool will record the data so you can look at what went wrong later on.

-The Battery Management System allows the operator to perform a battery health check and, if necessary, to make sure that various electrical systems and the on-board computer are ready for a battery replacement.
+The Battery Management System allows the operator to perform a battery health check and, if necessary, to make sure that various electrical systems and the onboard computer are ready for battery replacement.
 In the case of hybrid vehicles, this device can even read the battery’s cell voltage and help diagnose hybrid vehicle-related issues.

 Repair Solutions 2 app

 Along with this device’s purchase, owners also get free access to INNOVA’s Repair Solutions 2 application.
 Using the app, one can transmit the scanner’s data to their mobile phone or tablet using Bluetooth or WiFi.